Entry tariff:

 Students are required to pass all assessments and all module components on the programme in order to be eligible for registration with the Health and Care Professions Council and the Royal College of Occupational Therapists.

-These modules are those we currently offer and may be subject to change.
+These are the current planned modules on this course and may be subject to change.

 Module details: In this module, you will deepen your understanding of occupational therapy by exploring more complex areas of practice and current approaches in diverse health and social care settings.
 You will build on your knowledge of the profession’s philosophies and interventions, using a case-based approach to evaluate the human experience of occupation.
 The module encourages critical thinking through engagement with theoretical concepts from occupational science in a variety of complex and evolving practice contexts.